wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-connector-example.md

 ## Set up the environment

-1. Please follow the steps mentioned in the [Setting up the Amazon S3 Environment ]({{base_path}}/reference/connectors/amazonsqs-connector/amazonsqs-connector-config) document in order to create an Amazon account and obtain access key id and secret access key.
-Keep them saved to be used in the next steps.
+1. Follow the steps mentioned in the [Setting up the Amazon S3 Environment ]({{base_path}}/reference/connectors/amazonsqs-connector/amazonsqs-connector-config) document to create an Amazon account and obtain access key ID and secret access key.
+Keep them saved to use in the next steps.

 2. Download and place the following client libraries in to the <PRODUCT_HOME>/lib directory (From SQS connector 2.0.0 and above).